 "My yard is stupid big – 258 feet across my back fence," Bob notes.
 For all that space, they selected a backyard pool site just 18 feet from the house.
 "If I'm coming out my back door, and it's cold out, I don’t want to go far."

-To help envision their completed pool, the couple worked with Endless Pools' Architectural Designer, Jill Timm.
+To help envision their completed pool, the couple worked with Endless Pools' Architectural Designer.
 They submitted a photo of the potential site (complete with their dog) along with their idea for brick skirting.
-Then Jill digitally created a superimposed 3D image of the planned Endless Pool.
+Then our Designer digitally created a superimposed 3D image of the planned Endless Pool.

 "It did help," Bob notes, particularly for Julie.
 "It was a good visual for her.
 She was able to get it and go, 'OK, I understand it.'"